Wizcorp/domes/ReadMe.md

 **dome.applyDiff(array diff[, bool silent])**

 Applies a diff structure to the dome, making all the changes and emitting all events that go with it.
-If `silent` is `true`, events will not be emitted.
+If `silent` is `true`, change-events will not be emitted.

 ### Snapshots